How To Create the Xcode Configuration Settings File

 The syntax of the configuration settings file

 The syntax of the configuration settings file is simple.
-Write the configuration in each lines.
+Write the configuration in each line.

 Configuration = Value

-For example, if you would like to set the ONLY_ACTIVE_ARCH to be YES, write following line.
+For example, write the following line if you want to set the ONLY_ACTIVE_ARCH to be YES.

 ONLY_ACTIVE_ARCH = YES